 Please take a look at the document below - 'Types of Sheltered Housing', which provides a list of sheltered schemes by area, type and landlord.

-Any person aged 55 or over who lives in the Basingstoke and Deane borough, or who would like to move into the borough, can apply for sheltered housing.
+A person aged 55 or over who has lived or worked in the Basingstoke and Deane borough for a continuous period of two years from the date of application, with a housing need, can apply for sheltered housing.
+There are exceptions to this local connection criteria please see the Allocations Scheme for more details.
+If an applicant has a financial or legal interest in a property it is unlikely they would qualify, however an financial check would be carried out on a case by case basis to determine eligibility.
 To apply for sheltered housing, all applicants need to complete a housing register application form.
-A form can be obtained by contacting Housing Services, Basingstoke and Deane Borough Council, Civic Offices, London Road, Basingstoke RG21 4AH, in writing, by telephoning on 01256 845250 or alternatively, you may wish to download the form at the bottom of this page.
+A form can be obtained by contacting Housing Services, Basingstoke and Deane Borough Council, Civic Offices, London Road, Basingstoke RG21 4AH, in writing, by telephoning on 01256 844844 or alternatively, you may wish to download the form at the bottom of this page.

 Your housing register application and requested documentation, for example proof that you are eligible to join the register, need to be returned to Housing Services, Basingstoke and Deane Borough Council, Civic Offices, London Road, Basingstoke RG21 4AH.

 An officer will process and register your application.
 The officer will carry out a desktop assessment of your sheltered housing needs and determine if you require signposting to other support services.
 This may include writing to your GP for information.
-Following this assessment, the assessing officer allocates an applicant’s points and banding and will confirm this in writing.
+Following this assessment, the assessing officer allocates an applicant’s reasonable housing preference and will confirm this in writing.

-After you have been awarded points and placed into a band on the housing register, you will be provided with a unique reference number and memorable word.
+After you have been awarded a reasonable preference and placed into a band on the housing register, you will be provided with a unique reference number and memorable date.
 You will be required to bid on or express an interest in sheltered housing properties that you would like to be considered for.
 This is to give you, as the applicant, more choice over what you are allocated.

 There are four ways in which you, a family member or friend, can place a bid or express your interest every week using Basingstoke Homebid.
 You can: